OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ---
 title: How to automate Octopus Deploy upgrades
-description: A how to guide on how to automate Octopus Deploy upgrades
+description: A how-to guide on how to automate Octopus Deploy upgrades
 position: 4
 ---

-Actions required to upgrade Octopus Deploy can be automated.
-This guides provides the steps necessary to do so.
+Automating the Octopus Deploy upgrade ensures all essential steps are executed during an upgrade.
+This guide provides the steps necessary to do so.

 ## Overview

-This process is designed to follow best practices, including enabling maintenance mode along with backing up the database and master key.
+This guide was written for upgrading Octopus Deploy on Windows.

 ### Process

 In general, the automatic upgrade process should:

 1. Backup master key and license
-1. Check for new version
+1. Check for a new version
 1. Enable [maintenance mode](/docs/administration/managing-infrastructure/maintenance-mode.md)
 1. Stop the instance
 1. Backup the database